-2415.06 UNSAFE SCHOOL CHOICE OPTIONUSCO (M)
+2415.06 USCO (M)

 The NJDOE (NJDOE) is required to establish an USCO (USCO) Policy per the Elementary and Secondary Act (ESEA) of 1965, as reauthorized under the Federal Every Student Succeeds Act of 2015 (ESSA).
 The USCO Policy requires that students who attend a persistently dangerous public elementary or secondary school as determined by the NJDOE, or become victims of a violent criminal offense while in or on school grounds of a public school that they attend, be allowed to attend a safe public school within the district.
-The Unsafe School Choice Option (USCO) provision under the ESSA of The No Child Left Behind Act of 2001 (NCLB) §9532 contains two provisions that apply to school districts that receive funds under ESSANCLB: Provision I - Persistently Dangerous Schools PDS and Provision II - Victims of Violent Criminal Offenses.
+The USCO provision under the ESSA contains two provisions that apply to school districts that receive funds under ESSA: Provision I - PDS and Provision II - Victims of Violent Criminal Offenses.

-Effective the beginning of each school year, school districts receiving NCLBESSA funds must be prepared to complete the transfer of pupilstudents who choose to exercise Provision I and Provision II of NCLBESSA and this Unsafe School Choice OptionUSCO Policy.
-Compliance with the Policy is a condition of receiving funds under any and all titles under NCLBESSA.
-The Superintendent is required to certify compliance with this USCO Policy to the New Jersey Department of EducationNJDOE (NJDOE) in the application for NCLBESSA funds.
+Effective the beginning of each school year, school districts receiving ESSA funds must be prepared to complete the transfer of students who choose to exercise Provision I and Provision II of ESSA and this USCO Policy.
+Compliance with the Policy is a condition of receiving funds under any and all titles under ESSA.
+The Superintendent is required to certify compliance with this USCO Policy to the NJDOE (NJDOE) in the application for ESSA funds.

-USCO Policy Provision I - Persistently Dangerous Schools PDS (PDS)
+USCO Policy Provision I - PDS (PDS)

-1. Criteria for Determining Persistently Dangerous Schools PDS.
+1. Criteria for Determining PDS.

-A persistently dangerous school is a public elementary or secondary school building (except for Regional Day Schools, Educational Services Commissions and Special Services School Districts) that meets the objective criteria determined by the New Jersey Department of EducationNJDOE (NJDOE) for three consecutive years and is part of a school district that receives funds under NCLBESSA.
-The NJDOE will use the most current available data from the Electronic Violence and Vandalism Reporting System (EVVRS) to identify persistently dangerous schoolsPDS on or before July 31 of each year, in compliance with federal regulations (68 FR 16789).
+A persistently dangerous school is a public elementary or secondary school building (except for Regional Day Schools, Educational Services Commissions and Special Services School Districts) that meets the objective criteria determined by the NJDOE (NJDOE) for three consecutive years and is part of a school district that receives funds under ESSA.
+The NJDOE will use the most current available data from the Electronic Violence and Vandalism Reporting System (EVVRS) to identify PDS on or before July 31 of each year.

-Procedures and Guidelines for Schools Determined to be Persistently Dangerous.
+2. Procedures and Guidelines for Schools Determined to be Persistently Dangerous.

 A school district will be notified by the NJDOE on or before July 31 of each year if a school(s) in the school district has been identified as a PDS.
-Once the district receives notification a school is identified as persistently dangerous, the district must inform all parents of enrolled pupilstudents in the school of the designation within fifteen calendar days of the date of the notice and offer them the option for their children to transfer to a safe public school within the district by the beginning of the respective school year.
+Once the district receives notification a school is identified as persistently dangerous, the district must inform all parents of enrolled students in the school of the designation within fifteen calendar days of the date of the notice and offer them the option for their children to transfer to a safe public school within the district by the beginning of the respective school year.
 The district must complete all transfers by the beginning of the school year following the July notification.

-PupilStudents are not required to accept the transfer option, but they must be afforded the opportunity to do so.
-Parental notice regarding the status of the school and the offer to transfer pupilstudents should be made simultaneously.
-Parents of enrolled pupilstudents must be notified of the persistently dangerous designation whether or not there is another school within the district for the transferring pupilstudents.
+Students are not required to accept the transfer option, but they must be afforded the opportunity to do so.
+Parental notice regarding the status of the school and the offer to transfer students should be made simultaneously.
+Parents of enrolled students must be notified of the persistently dangerous designation whether or not there is another school within the district for the transferring students.

-To the extent possible, the district will allow transferring pupilstudents to transfer to schools that have not been identified as lo performing, under the State's ESSA accountability system. are making adequate yearly progress in accordance with NCLB and have not been identified as being in need of school improvement, corrective action or restructuring.
+To the extent possible, the district will allow transferring students to transfer to schools that have not been identified as lo performing, under the State's ESSA accountability system.
 When a transfer school is not available within the school district, the district may seek arrangements for students to transfer to the nearest charter school or neighboring district; however, this is not required.
-The district willmay take into account the needs and preferences of the affected pupilstudents and parents.
+The district may take into account the needs and preferences of the affected students and parents.

-3. Corrective Action Plan for a School Identified as Persistently Dangerous.
+Corrective Action Plan for a School Identified as Persistently Dangerous.